Carol Gilligan: Career

 Gilligan eventually left Harvard in 2002 to join New York University as a full professor with the School of Education and the School of Law.
-She was also a visiting professor at the University of Cambridge in the Centre for Gender Studies from 2003 until 2009.
+She was a visiting professor at the University of Cambridge in the Centre for Gender Studies from 2003 until 2009.

 Gilligan studied women's psychology and girls' development and co-authored or edited a number of texts with her students.
 She contributed the piece "Sisterhood Is Pleasurable: A Quiet Revolution in Psychology" to the 2003 anthology Sisterhood Is Forever: The Women's Anthology for a New Millennium, edited by Robin Morgan.
 She published her first novel, Kyra, in 2008.
 In 2015, Gilligan taught for a semester at New York University in Abu Dhabi.

 Psychology

 Gilligan is known for her work with Lawrence Kohlberg on his stages of moral development as well as her criticism of his approach to the stages.
 As his research assistant, Gilligan argued that Kohlberg's stages were male-oriented, which limited their ability to be generalized to females.
 In an article where Gilligan revisited In a Different Voice, she commented:

 I entered the conversation about women and morality in the late 1960s, a time in the U.S. that witnessed a convergence of the civil rights movement, the anti-war movement, the movement to stop atmospheric testing of nuclear weapons, the movement to end poverty, the women's movement, and the gay liberation movement.
 I was teaching at Harvard with Erik Erikson, a psychoanalyst working in the Freudian tradition, and Lawrence Kohlberg, a cognitive-developmental psychologist working in the tradition of Piaget.
 To all these men—Freud and Erikson, Piaget and Kohlberg—women appeared deficient in development.

 Gilligan proposed her theory of stages of female moral development based on her idea of moral voices.
 According to Gilligan, there are two kinds of moral voices: that of the masculine and the feminine.
 The masculine voice is "logical and individualistic", meaning that the emphasis in moral decisions is protecting the rights of people and making sure justice is upheld.
 The feminine voice places more emphasis on protecting interpersonal relationships and taking care of other people.
 This voice focuses on the "care perspective", which means focusing on the needs of the individual in order to make an ethical decision.
 For Gilligan, Kohlberg's stages of moral development were emphasizing the masculine voice, making it difficult to accurately gauge a woman's moral development because of this incongruity in voices.
 Gilligan argues that androgyny, or integrating the masculine and the feminine, is the best way to realize one's potential as a human.
 Gilligan's stages of female moral development has been shown in business settings as an explanation to the different ways men and women handle ethical issues in the workplace as well.